 MANY stereotype the health care industry as slow to change and adapt compared to other industries.1 But the COVID-19 pandemic has created and is still creating an unprecedented crisis for the health care industry that has also triggered rapid and significant change.
 Investments and experience from today are likely to influence the industry for years to come.
 How are health care finance executives changing their strategies due to the pandemic?
 Which of these changes do they expect will endure from the pandemic?

-The Deloitte Center for Health Solutions surveyed 60 chief financial officers (CFOs) from health systems and health plans and interviewed another seven to learn how health care CFOs are navigating the challenges of the pandemic while trying to drive the long-term success of their organizations.
+The Deloitte Center for Health Solutions surveyed 60 chief financial officers (CFOs) from health systems and health plans and interviewed another seven to learn how health care CFOs are navigating the challenges of the pandemic while trying to drive the long-term success of their organisations.
 They said that the pandemic resulted in:

 Unprecedented long-lasting challenges: CFOs predict that the financial impact of the pandemic will be long and significant for the industry.

-Even greater focus on consumers and virtual health: CFOs are rethinking how they engage consumers, conduct work, and deliver care.
+Even greater focus on consumers and virtual health: CFOs are rethinking how they engage consumers, conduct work and deliver care.

-Since the onset of the pandemic, the financial performance of two sectors—health systems and health plans—have been like mirror images; one part of the industry’s loss of revenue has been the other part’s loss of cost.
+Since the onset of the pandemic, the financial performance of two sectors—health systems and health plans—have been like mirror images; one part of the industry’s loss of income has been the other part’s loss of cost.
 While health systems struggled financially, fewer claims largely benefitted health plans’ margins.
 Despite these differences, the surveyed CFOs for both health systems and health plans were unanimous in naming financial viability and planning as their biggest concern today (figure 1).

 "The biggest unknown—and I shared this concern with my peers—what will be the new normal.
 A lot of my time goes into scenario planning."